Recently, one of our readers asked us why WordPress sites get hacked.

 First, it is not just WordPress.
 All websites on the internet are vulnerable to hacking attempts.

-The reason why WordPress sites are a common target is because WordPress is world’s most popular website builder.
-It powers over 31% of all websites meaning hundreds of millions of websites across the globe.
+The reason that WordPress websites are a common target is that WordPress is the world’s most popular website builder.
+It powers over 43% of all websites, meaning hundreds of millions of websites across the globe.

-This immense popularity gives hackers an easy way to find websites that are less secure, so they can exploit it.
+This immense popularity gives hackers an easy way to find websites that are less secure, so they can exploit them.

-Hackers have different kind of motives to hack a website.
+Hackers have various motives for hacking a website.
 Some are beginners who are just learning to exploit less secure sites.
+Others have malicious intentions, such as distributing malware, attacking other websites, and sending spam.

-With that said, let’s take a look at some of the top causes of WordPress sites getting hacked, and how to prevent your website from getting hacked.
+With that said, let’s take a look at some of the top causes of WordPress sites getting hacked so you can learn how to prevent your website from getting hacked.

 1. Insecure Web Hosting